AHU-SI-Lab/BSANet/README.md

-# BSANet
-# GH-PGD v1.0
+# BSANet and GH-PGD v1.0

-**GH-PGD** is an annotation-oriented benchmark dataset for fine-grained plastic greenhouse (PG) mapping from very high-resolution (VHR) remote sensing imagery.
+This repository provides the **Boundary-Guided Separation-Aware Network (BSANet)** and the **GH-PGD v1.0** annotation-oriented dataset release for fine-grained plastic greenhouse (PG) mapping from very high-resolution (VHR) remote sensing imagery.

-It accompanies the manuscript:
+This repository accompanies the manuscript:

-**Fine-Grained Mapping of Plastic Greenhouses from Very High-Resolution Remote Sensing Imagery: A Global Benchmark and Boundary-Guided Separation-Aware Network**
+**Fine-Grained Plastic Greenhouse Mapping from Very High-Resolution Remote Sensing Imagery: A Global Benchmark and Boundary-Guided Separation-Aware Network**

 The original VHR image patches are **not redistributed** because the source imagery was obtained from Google Earth and is subject to imagery-provider licensing restrictions.
 This release provides annotation masks and patch-level geographic metadata.